canonical/charmed-etcd-operator/docs/manage-persistent-storage.md

 As you can see, the new unit `charmed-etcd/3` has been deployed with the existing `data/0` volume and the new volume `logs/6` attached to it.

-In order to scale up to three units again, add execute two more `juju add-unit` commands with the other storage volumes:
+In order to scale up to three units again, add two more `juju add-unit` commands with the other storage volumes:
 ```shell
 juju add-unit charmed-etcd --attach-storage=data/2
 juju add-unit charmed-etcd --attach-storage=data/4
 ```

+The data of these volumes will not be taken into account though, they will receive a full data transfer from the leader.

 When the application is ready, you will see all three `data` volumes attached again:
 ```shell